ztomasze/sdnd/Magic/primal.md

 ### mishap

-Your spiritual connection with the natural world wavers.
+Your spiritual connection to the natural world wavers.
 The spell slot of the spell you just tried to cast is now **inaccessible** to you.

 To recover it, you must contemplate and commune with nature in a sufficiently wild natural area for 1 day per spell tier.
 If this contemplation is also done in the presence of an ancient Druidic standing stone or stone circle, you can halve this time.